Eileen Joyce: Career

 Although small in stature, Joyce was strikingly beautiful, with chestnut hair and green eyes.
 She changed her evening gowns to suit the music she was playing: blue for Beethoven, red for Tchaikovsky, lilac for Liszt, black for Bach, green for Chopin, sequins for Debussy, and red and gold for Schumann.
 She also arranged her hair differently depending on the composer – up for Beethoven, falling free for Grieg and Debussy, and drawn back for Mozart.
 Until 1940, she designed her own gowns, but in August she volunteered as a firewatcher, which revived her chronic rheumatism so, on the LPO tours, she had to wear a plaster cast encasing her shoulder and back.
 She bought gowns specially designed by Norman Hartnell to cover the cast, and she often wore Hartnell thereafter.
 Richard Bonynge was a music student in Sydney during her 1948 tour, and said: "She brought such glamour to the concert stage.
 We all used to flock to her concerts, not least because of the extraordinary amount of cleavage she used to show!".

-She had numerous recital programs and over 70 concertos in her repertoire, including such unusual works as the Piano Concerto in E-flat major by John Ireland and Rimsky-Korsakov's Piano Concerto in C-sharp minor.
-In 1940, she made the first recording of the Ireland concerto, with the Hallé Orchestra under Leslie Heward, and was chosen to play it at a 1949 Proms concert with the LPO under Sir Adrian Boult, celebrating Ireland's 70th birthday.
+She had numerous recital programs and over 70 concertos in her repertoire, including such works as the Piano Concerto in E-flat major by John Ireland and Rimsky-Korsakov's Piano Concerto in C-sharp minor.
+In 1940, she made the first recording of the Ireland concerto, with the Hallé Orchestra under Leslie Heward, and performed it at a 1949 Proms concert with the LPO under Sir Adrian Boult, celebrating Ireland's 70th birthday.
 The performance was recorded and released commercially.

 However, there were three concertos that Joyce played more than any others, and were her firm favourites: the Grieg Piano Concerto in A minor, the Tchaikovsky Piano Concerto No. 1, and most of all, the Rachmaninoff Piano Concerto No. 2.
 She never played any other Rachmaninoff concertos.

 She appeared with all the principal UK orchestras as well as many overseas orchestras.
 She toured Australia in 1936, during which she was the soloist at the Adelaide Symphony Orchestra's first Celebrity Concert, conducted by William Cade.
 She toured in 1948, and performed the Grieg concerto at the gala opening concert of the Tasmanian Symphony Orchestra, under Joseph Post.
 In June 1947, she appeared at Harringay Arena in the Harringay Music Festival with Sir Malcolm Sargent.